-HOW WILL AIRSERVICES INFORM PILOTS ABOUT THE NOISE ABATEMENT PROCEDURES (NAPS)?
+HOW WILL AIRSERVICES INFORM PILOTS ABOUT THE NAPS?

-Airservices will publish the NAPs for pilots prior to use of the ILS for aircraft operations in the Aeronautical Information Publication (AIP).
+Airservices will publish the NAPs for pilots prior to use of the ILS for aircraft operations, initially by Notice to Airmen (NOTAM), followed by publication in the Aeronautical Information Publication (AIP).

 WHERE CAN I FIND FURTHER INFORMATION?